American Bankers Association - Explained

 - Economics, Finance, & Analytics

 Table of ContentsWhat is an American Bankers Association?What Does the American Bankers Association Do?ABAs Product and ServicesThe History of the American Bankers AssociationABAs Principle ActivitiesThe Membership

 The American Bankers Association refers to a professional association that comprises of banks and other financial institutions in the United States.
 The association was founded in 1875 with its headquarters at the U.S. capital.
 The association represents the banking industry.
 It strives to promote the profitability and strength of the banking industry through training, educating, informing, and supporting its members.

-A Little More on What is the American Bankers Association
+What Does the American Bankers Association Do?

 Generally, the ABA brings together different banks and financial institutions.
 The members include companies, savings associations, money center banks, and trust companies.
 One major function of ABA is that it advocates for its members.
 It also financially supports candidates for the United States House of Representatives as well as the Senate.
 Banks and financial institutions who are members of ABA employ over 2 million people and hold 95% of the assets in the banking industry.